bemurphy/static_signature/README.md

 * You are OK with Nokogiri parsing and modifying all text/html responses
 * The markup all uses simple urls that don't already have query params or such appended already
-* Query params style cachebusting gotchas aren't going to post a big problem for you
+* Query params style cachebusting gotchas aren't going to pose a big problem for you

 If you need a more feature rich implementation, Sprockets/AssetPipeline would